secondo-database/secondo/Algebras/HadoopParallel/README.txt

 The ~fconsume~ and ~fdistribute~ operators export a stream tuples data into the file system.
-The ~fconsume~ writes the whole stream tuples into one binary file, and the ~fdistribute~ divide tuples into different files based on their partition attribute's values.
-These binary files are called as data files, while the type nested list of the input tuple stream is recorded in a text file, which are called as type file.
+The ~fconsume~ writes the whole stream tuples into one binary file, and the ~fdistribute~ divide tuples into different files based on one partition attribute's values.
+These binary files are called as data files.
+At the same time, the type list of the input tuple stream is kept in a text file, which are called as type file.
 After the exportation, these files can be imported into the Secondo database efficiently by using the ~ffeed~ operator.

-Inside a computer cluster, above type file and data files can be duplicated on several computers, in case some of them may corrupt during the processing.
+Inside a computer cluster, above type file and data files can be duplicated on several computers, in case some of them may corrupt during the parallel processing.
 At present, we pick up a simple chained-declustering mechanism[YYTM10] to manage these duplicated files.
-All computers involved in keeping these duplicated files build up a simple file system of the parallel Secondo.
+All computers involved in keeping these duplicated files build up a simple distributed file system of the parallel Secondo.

 2 Basic functions

 2.1 File Names

-These file-related operators exchange data between Secondo database and file systems, and we use the file names to identify these files.
+These file-related operators exchange data between Secondo database and file systems, and we use file names to identify different files.
-Hence a string name must be given by the user to be the prefix name of all these involving files.
+Hence the string name must be given by the user, and it will be used as the prefix name of all involving files.

-As we explained in the last section, there are two kinds of files are processed by these operators, a type file and data files.
+As we explained in the last section, there are two kinds of files are processed by these operators, a text type file and binary data files.
-The type file's name is fixed by connecting the given file name with a underscore and a string of "type".
+The type file's name is fixed by connecting the given file name and a string of "type", with an underscore.
 E.g., if we set the name as FILENAME, then the type file's name is FILENAME_type.

-A data file can use the given name as the file name directly.
+There are totally three kinds of scenarios when using these file-related operators.
+First, a Secondo relation may be exported into one data file completely.
+Secondo, a Secondo relation may be exported into several data files for parallel processing.
-However, in most cases, a Secondo relation may be distributed into several data files, and all these files sharing a same prefix name.
+At last, a Secondo relation may be divided by several computers, and is partitioned into a matrix file at last.

-To distinguish these data files, integer numbers are given by user too to be the postfixes of these file names.
+At the first situation, the binary data file's name will be the same as the given name.
+But in the other two situations, these data files share the given name as the prefix string of their names to denote they are belong to a same Secondo relation, and use integer numbers as the postfix string to distinguish them from each other.
+The prefix name and postfix numbers are connected by underscores too.
-At most two integer numbers can be used for making the postfix of filenames, since sometimes, a Secondo relation may be distributed into a matrix of files.
-E.g., a file name of FILENAME_0_1 means this is a data file with the given name of FILENAME, and it locates in the 1th row, 2th column of a file matrix.
+E.g., the file name of FILENAME\_0\_1 means this is a data file with the given name of FILENAME, and it locates in the 1th row, 2th column of a file matrix.

-2.2 Default File Path
+2.2 File Path

-File paths of above three file-related operators are unavoidable.
-If they are set, then the file path must be an absolute path.
-However, we can also simple set it as a empty string, and then we can use the default file path.
+All three file-related operators set the file path as indispensable parameters, which decides a local directory that kept all these type and data files.
+If the file path is used, then it must be an absolute path.
+But it can also be set as an empty text string, and then the default file path will be used.

-The default path can be set inside the SecondoConfig.ini file, which normally is kept in the path \$SECONDO\_BUILD\_DIR/bin.
+The default path is set inside the SecondoConfig.ini file, which normally is kept in \$SECONDO\_BUILD\_DIR/bin.
-Inside the value, we can define a new parameter called as *SecondoFilePath*, belong to the *ParallelSecondo* environment.
+Inside the file, a parameter called as *SecondoFilePath*, belong to the *ParallelSecondo* environment, denotes the file path.
-The file path of this parameter also must be an absolute path.
-If this parameter is not defined, then we will create a directory in \$SECONDO\_BUILD\_DIR/bin/parallel as the default file path.
+If this parameter is not defined, or it's not exist and cannot be created, then the directory in
+\$SECONDO\_BUILD\_DIR/bin/parallel will be used as the default file path.
+If this path is still unavailable, then the operation fail.

 2.3 fconsume and fdistribute Operators